qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/base_numpad.md

 led is the indicator thereof.
 The brightness of the leds is diminished, to indicate the difference with `_PAD`.

-If you happen to be confused, you could press the keys on the far sides on row 1 (row closest to you), which is NumLock or Alt, depending, both of which are normally harmless keys.
-If NumLock is altered, you are on this ‛Base’ layer, rather than on `_PAD`.
-If nothing happens, you pressed Alt on `_PAD`.

 For the second layer that comes with it, with super-/sub-script numbers, the layer led colors are what they normally are for this layer (the ‛Alternate‛ Base accompanying layer): blue/blue/light-blue.